 1. Review your international business activity

-VAT legislation varies between countries, so it is essential that business activity is reviewed in each country where you are trading to identify whether a VAT Registration is appropriate.
+VAT legislation varies between countries.
+So it is essential to review your business activity in each country where you are trading in order to identify whether a VAT Registration is appropriate.

 2. Get VAT Registered

-If your business activity does make you liable to register for VAT, it is important that this is put in place as soon as possible so that your business is able to invoice clients correctly, and avoid risks of fines and penalties.
+If your business activity does make you liable to register for VAT, it is essential that this is put in place as soon as possible.
+This is so that your business is able to invoice clients correctly, while avoiding risk of fines and penalties.

 3. Ensure your invoices are compliant

-Once you are VAT registered, you will need to charge the appropriate VAT rate to your clients, and pay this over to the local tax authority.
-Things to consider include:
+Once you are VAT registered, you will need to charge the appropriate VAT rate to your clients.
+Then pay this over to the local tax authority.
+In summary, things to consider include:

 - Customer information